-SDGs related to REDUCE INEQUALITIES.
-Awareness brings changes.
-MIGRANT WORKERS Every migrant worker is a migrant hero.
-SUSTAINABLE CITIES.
-Migrants and migrant workers help cities to thrive and become more vibrant, POVERTY.
-Migration can help families to improve succesful centers of economy and life.
-Local their well-being through increased income, governemnts are encouraged to include migration consumption, and resilience. and migrants in the urban development planning and HEALTH.
+SDGs related to MIGRANT WORKERS POVERTY.
+Migration can help families to improve their well-being through increased income, consumption, and resilience.
+HEALTH.
 Migrants can be especially vulnerable to implementation. health risks.
 Migrants having reached their CLIMATE ACTION.
-Migrants are often among the destination may not have access to healthcare most harshly affected by climate-related disasters. because of their migration or contract status.
-Financial planning need to take these patterns into EDUCATION.
-While migration helps improve both education access and quality for their families in origin countries, migrant workers can improve their PEACEFUL SOCIETY.
-Preventing trafficking in personas and offering survivors of trafficking safe and skills and will have better opportunities to attain decent work and higher income sustainable reintegration support efforts to eliminate all forms of violence against women and girls.
-GENDER EQUALITY.
+Migrants are often among the destination may not have access to healthcare because of their migration or contract status.
+EDUCATION.
+While migration helps improve both account. education access and quality for their families in origin countries, migrant workers can improve their skills and will have better opportunities to attain decent work and higher income GENDER EQUALITY.
 Migrant women often lack regularized status or access to social and welfare systems through their employer or host governments.
 PARTNERSHIPS.
 Having specific and current data They are especially vulnerable to human trafficking pertaining to migrant workers specific needs, both in and gender-based violence.
-Supporting women's sending and host countries, helps to increase the participation and leadership reduces the risk of capacity to deliver migrant services. gender-based violence and inequalities.
+Supporting women's sending and host countries, helps to increase the participation and leadership reduces the risk of capacity to deliver migrant services. gender-based violence and ineaualities.
 DECENT WORK.
 The importance of migrants in the global economy continues to grow.
-Ethical recruitment, humane working conditions and safe migration helps enhance the impact of migrants on development.
-SOURCE
+Ethical recruitment, humane working conditions and safe migration helps enhance the imoact of migrants on development.